awslabs/fhir-works-on-aws-persistence-facade/README.md

 This package is an implementation of the persistence components of the [FHIR Works interface](https://github.com/awslabs/fhir-works-on-aws-interface).
 It is responsible for executing CRUD based requests from the router by proxying the requests to an Integration Transform microservice.

-The Integration Transform should implement authentication by using API Gateway [resource policy](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-resource-policies-examples.html#apigateway-resource-policies-cross-account-example).
+The Integration Transform microservice should implement authentication by using API Gateway [resource policy](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-resource-policies-examples.html#apigateway-resource-policies-cross-account-example).

- The Integration Transform should also implement the persistence APIs as defined [here](https://github.com/awslabs/fhir-works-on-aws-interface/blob/mainline/openapi.yaml).
+ The Integration Transform microservice should also implement the persistence APIs as defined [here](https://github.com/awslabs/fhir-works-on-aws-interface/blob/mainline/openapi.yaml).
 Routes that should be implemented
 - POST `/persistence/{resourceType}`
 - GET `/persistence/{resourceType}/{id}`
 - PUT `/persistence/{resourceType}/{id}`